-Tours for groups of 10 or more should be arranged in advance to ensure interpreters are available.
+Tours for groups should be arranged in advance to ensure interpreters are available.
 Guided tours are led by knowledgeable costumed interpreters and include the site and historic buildings.
 Phone or email to book a date for your group tour.
 Regular admission rates apply.

 Looking for something more?
 Call Victoria Settlement to arrange a program with unique activities, special topics, and hands-on discovery experiences.

 Consider bringing your group to a Victoria Settlement special event.
 Let us do the work of planning and organizing a special event - all you have to do is show up!
 See Events for details on this year’s special events.
 Regular admission rates apply.